 You might be a great fit for that startup and that’s awesome!
 I’m so excited for you, but remember that the only thing constant in this space is change.

 Don’t get too comfortable.
 I’ve seen a new hire arrive on his first day only to be told to go home because his offer was rescinded.
 His crime?
-Showing up after a Board Meeting where it was decided to wipe out 30 people to cut costs and he was caught in the crossfire.
+He showed up after a Board Meeting where it was decided to wipe out 30 people to cut costs and he was caught in the crossfire.

 Working in a startup isn’t for the faint of heart and hopefully, you’ll learn a most important skill.
 To work in this space you need to be flexible.